cojocariuovidiu/subscription-app/README.md

 - [momentjs](https://github.com/moment/moment/): Parse, validate, manipulate, and display dates and times in JavaScript. **Why**: Dealing with Dates can be something very tedious and this library offers a very useful and simple API to work with them very easily.

-- [lodash](https://github.com/lodash/lodash): JavaScript utility library, implemented with performance in mind. **Why:** Because it makes easier working with arrays, numbers, objects, strings, etc. and allows, for example: it makes easy iterating arrays, objects, strings or just testing values.
+- [lodash](https://github.com/lodash/lodash): JavaScript utility library, implemented with performance in mind. **Why:** Because it makes easier working with arrays, numbers, objects, strings, etc. like, for example, iterating arrays, objects, strings or just testing values.
 In the end, it's very useful and saves development time too!

 - [crypto](https://github.com/brix/crypto-js): JavaScript library of crypto standards. **Why:** Used it to generate the signature every request sent from a trusted client should specify.